 The Barreiro Lab is building two ultracold Strontium experiments aimed at (i) creating new states of matter and realizing a (fermionic) quantum computer and (ii) realizing quantum sensors for fundamental physics and applications.
 Undergrads are typically expected to have programming experience and prior completion of PHYS 100A-B-C.

-Dr. Boggs and Dr. Siegert are searching for the origin of antimatter in the Milky Way using balloon- and space-borne gamma-ray telescopes.
+Dr. Boggs is searching for the origin of antimatter in the Milky Way using balloon- and space-borne gamma-ray telescopes.
 With spectroscopic analyses of data from instruments like COSI, Fermi/GBM, and INTEGRAL/SPI, the astrophysical sources as well as the regions where matter and antimatter annihilate are studied.
-We provide opportunities for undergraduate students to get involved in data analysis projects, helping to solve one of the most mysterious problems in astrophysics.
+We provide opportunities for undergraduate students to get involved in data analysis and instrumentation projects, helping to solve one of the most mysterious problems in astrophysics.

 Interested students should contact: